SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is declarative in terraform and How to setup and install terraform ?
 - Install 'hashicorp terraform extension' to get colors.
 - How to get authentication to AWS to push the created infra ? aws CLI install
 - You can install aws cli in two ways ?
 One is regular method of downloading aws cli software and run the file in windows laptop.
-Another one is just run the shown commands in cmd from the internet.
+Another one is just run shown commands in cmd from the internet.
+Before installing aws cli make sure you have created terraform user or administrator user and then configure 'aws configure'
 - How to test wether the aws CLI is installed (or) not in cmd and gitbash ? 'aws --version'
 - If credentials are not found then do 'aws configure' before that you need to create terraform administrator user in IAM (or) use existing secret and access keys.
 - Where this credentials like Secret-key and Access-key will be saved ? '.aws' folder